 The Twiyubake have experience making traditional handcrafts, which they sell in the local market.
 They had been doing research since 2013 to identify economic opportunities in their community based on the skills of their members, what they spend money on the most, and the demands of the local community.
 They found that the existing sewing industry in their area does not meet all the customers’ needs and there is little competition in this area.

-In April 2014 a WD4H supporter funded knitting and sewing machines so the women can produce a broad range of high quality dresses and school uniforms at a competitive price to meet the demands of low to middle-income residents in the small town of Kayonza (5,100 residents).
+In April 2014, WD4H supporter Kathy Bart funded knitting and sewing machines so the women can produce a broad range of high quality dresses and school uniforms at a competitive price to meet the demands of low to middle-income residents in the small town of Kayonza (5,100 residents).
 One of the co-op members is a skilled seamstress, and they hired a teacher to make sure their instruction was complete.
 The business opened in May 2015, and is being managed by the co-op members, including sales, management, and finances.
-75% of the profit are shared among the co-op members for their family’s economic development.
+75% of the profit is shared among the co-op members for their family’s economic development.
 The remainder is deposited in the co-op’s bank account to be used for future co-op investments.
-WD4H Board member Danna Mead is monitoring the progress of the business, together with Justin.